THE WILLIAM RIEDLIN FAMILY

 Several years after the death of William Jr.'s mother (Emma) in 1912, William Jr. was remarried to Lena Theresa Hoffman on June 19, 1918.
 The marriage lasted less than a year, as William Jr. died on March 6, 1919, in Covington, KY, at the age of 37.
-This was less than three weeks after the death of his father, William Sr. It's possible that the death of either the father and son, or both, could have been from the Spanish Flu.
+This was less than three weeks after the death of his father, William Sr. It's possible that the death of both the father and son could have been from the Spanish Flu.
 This was a pandemic that caused 650,000 deaths in the U.S. in 1918 and 1919.
 William Jr. had no children from his marriages.
-Prohibition hadn't officially begun, and Wm.
-Riedlin Sr. and his two sons had all passed away, and in a span of just four years.

 Walter Ferdinand Riedlin attended the Ohio Military Institute (OMI), located on Hamilton Road in the College Hill area of Cincinnati, OH.
 In 1904, when he was 16 years old and alone at home, it was reported in the local paper that he was found tied up in the basement in an apparent burglary.
 However, there was some family speculation that the event may have been a failed kidnapping.
 At the age of 22, in 1909, Walter married Rosalia (Rose) Elizabeth Beierle in Dearborn, IN.
 Around that time, he became Superintendent of the Bavarian Bottling Department.
 Later that same year the couple had a daughter, Rosemary Norma.
 The following year, they had a son, William C. Riedlin, who unfortunately died a year later.
 In 1913, Walter and Rose had another son, Walter C. Riedlin.
 Just a couple of years later, when the Riedlin family was vacationing in Asheville, NC, Walter died on March 16, 1915.
 The death of Walter at the age of 27 came at an even younger age than that of his brother William Jr., who would pass away just four years later.
 After these events, Walter's wife Rose became a widow at the age of 25 with a 6-year-old daughter and a 2-year-old son.
 About a decade later, Rose died in 1926, leaving her 17-year-old daughter Rosemary to look after her 13-year-old brother.
 However, the late wife of William Jr., Lena, and/or Mayme, apparently provided Rosemary with some assistance in raising the children.

-The above photo c.
-1905, depicts the two Riedlin brothers; Walter is with his OMI uniform and Wm.
+c.
+1905.
+The above photo depicts the two Riedlin brothers; Walter is wearing his OMI uniform and Wm.
 Jr. is on the left.

-The photo on the left c.
-1905, appears to have been taken at the same time as the photo above of William's two sons.
+c.
+1905.
+This photo appears to have been taken at the same time as the photo above of William's two sons.
 William Sr. is in the center with Walter on his left and William.
 Jr. is on the right.
 By 1919, just before Prohibition began, Wm.
 Riedlin Sr. and both of his sons had all passed away - in a span of just four years.

 THE PASSING OF WILLIAM RIEDLIN & HIS SONS.